-You can also be charged a late fee on loans and lines of credit.
 If you don't pay the late fee before your next billing cycle ends, your next minimum payment will include the regular minimum payment, the late fee, and any past due payment from the previous billing cycle.
-Most every type of account with a payment due date charges a late fee if your payment is not made by the due date.

 How to Avoid a Late Fee

-You can avoid late fees completely by making at least the full minimum payment before the due date.
-Sending your payment in advance is important, especially if you mail your payments.
-If you habitually forget to make payment, consider scheduling payments via the credit card issuer's website or through your bank's online bill pay.
+You can avoid late fees by making at least the full minimum payment by the due date.
+Sending your payment well in advance is important if you mail your payments.
+If you are forgetful, consider scheduling payments via the credit card issuer's website or through your bank's online bill pay system.

-You should pay close attention also to the time your payment is due, especially if you're paying on the due date.
+You should also pay close attention to the time of day your payment is due, especially if you know you're going to be cutting it close.
 If your payment is made after the cutoff time, even if it's on the due date, you can still be charged a late fee.
-Credit card issuers cannot require your payment be due before 5 p.m., and some even accept payments up until midnight.
-Check with your credit card issuer to learn the exact time your payment is due, but avoid cutting it this close.
+Credit card issuers cannot require your payment to be due before 5 p.m., and some even accept payments up until midnight.
+Check with your issuer for the specific cutoff time on your card.

-When it's close to your due date, you may be able to avoid a late fee by making an expedited payment online or via telephone.
-Lenders often charge an extra fee for expedited payments, particularly if a customer service representative processes your payment to help you avoid a late fee.
-Luckily, the expedited fee is often less than a late fee.
+When it's close to your due date, make your payment online or via telephone.
+Some lenders may charge an extra fee for an expedited payment, particularly if a customer service representative helps process the payment.
+However, that fee may still be less than a late fee.

 And if you're not often late on your credit card or loan payments, make sure to ask if you can have your late fee waived.
 Issuers who can see you haven't had a problem with payments in the past may, in fact, give you a (one-time) break.